Guide

 Our third entry heads west to Dexter, where Chef Maggie Long runs a wood-fired pizza program inside Ron Jeffries' all-sour brewery at 2319 Bishop Cr E. Brewery pizza that refuses to be an afterthought, and the sour beer pairing changes the equation.

-- Read: The Slice: Jolly Pumpkin
+• Read: The Slice: Jolly Pumpkin

-- Order this: The Pumpkin Poblano — roasted pumpkin, poblano peppers, smoked mozzarella, calabrian chile oil.
+• Order this: The Pumpkin Poblano, roasted pumpkin, poblano peppers, smoked mozzarella, calabrian chile oil.
 With a La Roja.

 Buddy's Pizza (Detroit-Style)

 Our fourth entry leaves the round pizza behind entirely.
-Buddy's Pizza is widely credited as the originator of Detroit-style pizza — thick, airy crust baked in a blue steel pan, cheese pushed to the edges where it caramelizes, sauce ladled on top in racing stripes.
+Buddy's Pizza is widely credited as the originator of Detroit-style pizza: thick, airy crust baked in a blue steel pan, cheese pushed to the edges where it caramelizes, sauce ladled on top in racing stripes.
 The rectangle that launched a national style.

-- Read: The Slice: Detroit-Style Pizza
+• Read: The Slice: Pizza House

 What's Next

+The Slice is built to cover the full range.
 We have a list.
 We're eating through it.
 If you think we're missing a spot, tell us.

-Last updated: March 2026.
+Last updated: April 2026.
 This page is revised as new entries in The Slice are published.